robgineer/cobot_servo/README.md

 ```

-In most cases, this will be sufficient to build the docker container and execute it.
+In most cases this will be sufficient to build the docker container and execute it.

 If you are missing some dependencies as `docker.io` or if you are running into an error similar to `0.276 groupadd: GID '1000' already exists`, then its best to have a closer look at the [readme](scripts/README.md) within the scripts directory.